Kamran-Afzali/Kamran-Afzali.github.io/_posts/Anomaly_detection.md

 ### Challenges in Anomaly Detection

-Anomaly detection is inherently challenging due to several fundamental issues that complicate the process.
-One significant obstacle is the imbalance of data, as anomalies are, by definition, rare occurrences.
-This scarcity can bias detection methods, which may become overly focused on common patterns, leading to missed anomalies or an excessive number of false positives.

-The challenge intensifies with high-dimensional data, where the number of features complicates the identification of subtle anomalies.
-As the dimensionality increases, the data becomes sparser, making it harder to distinguish between normal and anomalous patterns effectively.
+Anomaly detection challenging because of some issues that complicate the process, such as the imbalance of data, as anomalies are by definition, rare occurrences.
+This imbalance can bias detection methods, which may become overly focused on common patterns, leading to missed anomalies or an excessive number of false positives.
+More specifically for high-dimensional data, as the dimensionality increases, the data becomes sparser, making it harder to distinguish between normal and anomalous patterns effectively.
 This "curse of dimensionality" demands advanced techniques that can reduce complexity without losing critical information.
+Within this context, scalability is also a significant concern, especially when dealing with large datasets or streaming data.
+However, some methods, like Isolation Forests, are particularly well-suited for large-scale anomaly detection due to their computational efficiency.

 Context-dependent anomalies pose another layer of difficulty.
 In these cases, anomalies are only detectable within specific contexts, requiring domain knowledge to identify and interpret effectively.
 For instance, a medical condition might appear normal in one demographic but highly anomalous in another.